This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Below is a screenshot of what is currently stated on L’Oreal Paris’ website:

 L’Oreal Paris and L’Oreal Group share the same animal testing policy where they allow their products to be tested on animals if the law requires it.
-Specifically in the case when selling their products in mainland China where animal testing for all imported cosmetics is required by law.
+Specifically in the case when selling their products in mainland China where animal testing for most imported cosmetics is required by law.

 L’Oreal Paris Sold in China?